 Always have someone within proximity to the cash register.
 If employees need to leave their post to help a customer, set guidelines for how far from the register they can go and how long they can be away (e.g. they can be 10 feet from the register and must return to it every 10 to 15 minutes).

-With all the demands of a thriving small business, it can be difficult to set aside time for employee training on security.
-But it’s imperative.
-Topics you should consider conducting recurring training on include: managing disgruntled customers, handling and counting money and making sure the register area and locations where expensive merchandise is on display are constantly monitored.
+With all the demands of a thriving small business, it can be difficult to set aside time for employee training on security, but it is imperative for the safety of your business.
+Consider running trainings on managing disgruntled customers, handling and counting money, and making sure the register area and locations where expensive merchandise is on display are constantly monitored.

 Consider inviting local law enforcement to your business to teach employees what actions may signal shoplifting is occurring and what to do in the event of a robbery.

 6. Manage Vendor Interaction and Stock Rooms

 Keep vendors and interaction with vendors in open areas.
 Keep stock rooms and back storage rooms organized and neat.
 This will help to keep an eye on your products and inventory and make it easy to see if anything has been moved or taken.